Q: You have the best job! How can I be a humanitarian photographer, too?

 I came home crying from that assignment.
 I felt terrible: I and the organization had used those young people.
 I had compromised my values.
 I vowed never to do it again.
 I did what I could to help the young people on my own.
 I also let the organization know how I felt and I badgered them to help the young people.
 The organization said it would help.
 I’ve verified as best I can that this is true.
-For more on this issue, my dear friend and fellow humanitarian photographer Crystaline Randazzo has written about what happens when you give up your ethics for a paycheck.

 Q: How about your most positive and memorable experience?

 A: I worked with a friend and colleague, Sara Fajardo, on a story about chili farming in Malawi.
 We spent one fun week filming and photographing this super-nice woman, Violet Mponda, and her family and neighbors.
 One day Violet walked about 5km to sell her chilies at the local market, and of course Sara and I followed her with our cameras.
 But actually, we ran ahead of her to film her walking toward and past us.
 Violet was amused as we ran up and down dusty hills, far ahead of her, lugging cameras and tripods to film her doing this mundane thing she does all the time.
 You can see the final sequence of Violet’s walk in this video from 2:10 – 2:24.

 A: That’s not my style.
 I come from a documentary and photojournalism background where you absolutely don’t set up situations, you just let life naturally unfold and document what’s there.
 Also, I think it’s annoying and disrespectful to people being filmed or photographed to ask them to reenact situations over and over.
 They’re busy people.

 Q: Can I be your intern or assistant?